Louisa (May) Beltz was born on Dec. 26, 1842 in Bedford County, PA, the daughter of Leonard and Maria "Catherine" (Younkin) May.

 In 1877, he was awarded a federal government pension for his military service.
 [Invalid App. #243.385 - Cert. #512.875]

-They were the parents of Anna Beltz (born Nov.
-15, 1877) and Adam W. Beltz (born May 31, 1882).
-The second family made a home in Londonderry Township, Bedford County.
+They became the parents of Anna Beltz (born in 1877) and Adam G. Beltz (1882).
+The second family made a home in or near Hyndman in Londonderry Township, Bedford County.

 Sadly, Sarah died at Fossilville on May 9, 1896, with burial in Lybarger Cemetery in Madley, Bedford County.
 Friends J.W. and Mary Stouffer of Fossilville recalled that they "saw her after she died and before she was buried."